UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 |

-If all components are securely connected and undamaged, proceed with adding the batteries in the robot.
+If all components are securely connected and undamaged, proceed with inserting the batteries.

 ..
 Important::
-    Upon receiving the package if any of the components:
+    Upon receiving the package, if any of the components:

     - Are missing,
     - Are not properly connected,